jyp/boon/README.md

 - Easy finger rolls: common key combinations should either be left/right hand alternation or easy one-hand rolls.

-- Use of home row and strong fingers for the most used commands
+- Use of home row and strong fingers for the most used commands.

-- Easy navigation: many commands are bound to navigation.
-This allocation of keys facilitates moving around, which is the most common task when editting text.
+- Easy navigation: many keys are allocated to navigation.
+This strategy facilitates moving around, which is in fact the most common task when editting text.
 Because movements double up as region-definitions, this design also makes manipulation commands more powerful.